kimpro82/MyBizApps/Shell/AddFix/README.md

 ## [Add Prefix (2023.10.17)](#list)

-- add a prefix to files with a specific extension in a folder
+- Add a prefix to files with a specific extension in a folder
 - Usage
   ```bat
   AddPrefix.vbs <extension> <prefix> <test:1/0>